The Value of Telling a Story

 Relatability and consistency

-As a startup, a tech company or any company for that matter, it is vital to share the solution you provide to your audience.
+As a startup, a tech company, or any company for that matter, it is vital to share the solution you provide to your audience.
 The iPod would not have been as successful had Steve Jobs not told the world that you can hold over 1,000 albums in your pocket – very relatable.
 This story approach continued with the introduction of the iPhone, iPad and Apple Watch – consistency.

 By incorporating a story strategy, you achieve two things – first, there is consistency in allowing your customers to follow along.
 Once they have doubt or don’t understand the technology their attentions are elsewhere, and you’ve lost them.
 Second, a story allows you to thread the various aspects of your product or technology into a range of communications vehicles in a relatable fashion.
-For example, not all products or services are a good fit for social media, yet marketers flock to these platforms because of the broad appeal.
+For example, not all products or services are a good fit for social media, yet marketers flock to these platforms because of their broad appeal.
 In many situations, social media has replaced television, and still, we often see the results of these efforts are significantly less than expected.

 Vehicles to tell a story

 In today’s marketing world, there are so many communications vehicles to choose from and a variety of factor to consider when selecting the correct vehicle.
 For example, is your product or service visually interesting?
 What are your expectations?
 Do you have the ability to sustain the commitment necessary to meet those expectations?

 Marketing has become a blend of PR and advertising since the rise of social media and Internet 2.0.
 According to the Content Marketing Institute and PR Newswire, 78% of effective storytellers use news releases in their strategy.
 The reason for this is telling a story relies on engagement and interest to be effective.
 The challenge lies in the continuation of the story.